 This ruling is directed only to the taxpayer requesting it.
-Section 6110(k)(3) of the Code provides that it may not be used or cited as precedent.
+Section 6110(k)(3) provides that it may not be used or cited as precedent.

 In accordance with the Power of Attorney on file with this office, a copy of this letter is being sent to your authorized representative.